 We are delighted to bring you the first edition of the 'Diversity Diaries', a ten-part series dedicated to discussion, advice, tips, and foresight from women working in STEM fields.
 This week, contributors from Facebook AI, DeepMind, Affectiva, Samsung, the Alan Turing Institute and more provide their advice for women looking to pursue a career in STEM.
-The challenges which lay ahead for those when choosing a career in AI, Data Science and wider STEM fields are well documented, with studies suggesting that many perceive various glaring issues to be growing year on year.
 As an organisation that aims to promote the works of Women in STEM around the globe, we thought we would ask some of our friends in both industry and academia what their advice would be to those stepping onto the career ladder.

 Georgia Gkioxari, Research Scientist, Facebook AI Research